worldwidesorrow/Animated-Crash-Spawner/README.md

 Animated Crash Spawner v1.3.3
 ==============

-I always thought this was a cool server event so I updated it for DayZ Epoch 1.0.6.2, gave it some code optimization, and added some new features.
+### Updated for DayZ Epoch 1.0.7.
-Updated for DayZ Epoch 1.0.7 on 5-31-2021.
+* Uses the client side marker manager

 ### Updates for DayZ Epoch 1.0.6.2.
 * Updated to utilize the new 1.0.6+ loot tables.